VeFA: Vector-Based Feature Space Adaptation for Robust Model Fine-Tuning: Experiment

-We compare our simplest model, VeFA, against LoRA (rank $r=2$) in terms of few-shot learning performance and cross-dataset robustness.
-In few-shot learning, a “shot” refers to the number of labeled training examples provided per class.
-We conduct experiments under 1-shot, 4-shot, and 16-shot learning settings, and the results are presented in Tab \ref{Tab: few shot image}.
-With only 25\% of LoRA’s trainable parameters, VeFA outperforms on average in the 1-shot and 4-shot settings, achieves comparable results in the 16-shot setting, and consistently demonstrates superior robustness across all seven datasets.
-These results highlight the advantage of feature-space adaptation, which enables effective knowledge transfer while better preserving pre-trained representations.
+We compare VeFA with prompt-based methods, adapter-based methods, and LoRA (rank $r=2$) in terms of few-shot performance, using a total of eight baselines.
+We use $r=2$ to match the setting in previous work \cite{zanella2024low}, where it is shown to be sufficient for a few-shot adaptation.
+In few-shot learning, a shot refers to the number of labeled training examples provided per class.
+We conducted experiments under 1-shot, 4-shot, and 16-shot learning settings.
+The results for VeFA and LoRA are reported in Tab.~\ref{Tab: few-shot-image}.
+A complete set of results on effectiveness and robustness is provided in Appendices \ref{Complete effectivess_visual} and \ref{Complete robustness_visual}, respectively.
+For the 1-shot and 4-shot settings, we report only effectiveness, whereas for the 16-shot setting, we report both effectiveness and robustness (see the last two rows of Tab. \ref{Tab: few-shot-image}).
+With only 25\% of LoRA’s trainable parameters, VeFA achieves higher average performance in the 1-shot, 4-shot, and 16-shot settings and consistently demonstrates stronger robustness across all seven datasets.
+In addition, VeFA achieves the best accuracy among all competing baselines.
+These results highlight VeFA’s advantage in low-data settings, enabling effective knowledge transfer while better preserving pre-trained representations.